pksadiq/my-gtemplate/README.md

 The template includes lots of features above which you can build your own application.

-The [code coverage report][coverage] mentions GeeTask project and several symbols beginning with `gtsk_`.
-This is because the CI for this project creates a new project with the default values in `new-project.sh` and publishes code coverage report of that created project.

 If you wish to support me, you may kindly donate me at https://liberapay.com/sadiq/donate